 6. Asking for references is good but they are only going to give you satisfied customers.

 Check their reviews and if you find any bad reviews don’t be afraid to ask them what happened.
-Some customers are unreasonable, leave unwarranted negative reviews and attempt to strong arm the company to get a discount.
-Of course some are legit.
+Some customers are unreasonable, leave unwarranted negative reviews and attempt to strong-arm the company to get a discount.
+Of course, some are legit.
 No company is perfect.
-What I would look for in reviews is if you find there are mostly positive ones, with a few negative, a reputable contractor will reach out to the client to resolve any miscommunication or misunderstandings as well as fix whatever may have went wrong.
+What I would look for in reviews is if you find there are mostly positive ones, with a few negative ones, a reputable contractor will reach out to the client to resolve any miscommunication or misunderstandings as well as fix whatever may have went wrong.
 If that’s the case, the negative review would most likely change their review to a positive one.